osiota/osiota/README.md

 *osiota* is a software platform capable of running *distributed IoT applications* written in JavaScript to enable any kind of IoT tasks.

-Its fields of operational include:
+Its fields of operation include:

   * Smart Home
   * Building Automation